yunsanch/BestsellerListApp/README.md

 Submitted by: **Yunior Sanchez**

-**LAB3** is an android app that recreates a simple version of the popular word game [Wordle](https://www.nytimes.com/games/wordle/index.html).
+**LAB3** is an android app that recreates a simple version of the most popular books using nytimes api.

 Time spent: **1** days spent in total